StableCredit/docs/docs/contracts/CreditIssuer.md

 syncs the credit period state and returns validation status.

-*this function is intended to be called after credit expiration to ensure that defaulted debt is written off to the network debt account.*
+*this function is intended to be called after credit expiration to ensure that defaulted debt is written off as lost debt.*

 #### Parameters